"One touch of nature makes the whole world kin" - William Shakespeare

 It is a never-ending, life-long journey of opening up to and learning from the rest of the living world.
 I am slowly becoming more able to look beyond my small daily human concerns, and seek ways to be in emergent and expansive relationships of reciprocity and reverence.

 This transformational reclaiming assists me to add Animism and Deep Ecology to my therapeutic offerings alongside Psychotherapy, Group therapy, Myth and Metaphor.
 Ecotherapy is founded on understanding humans as having an Ecological self, which I believe offers clients a beautiful gift of knowing themselves and their relationships so much more deeply.

 I am a Certified Transactional Analyst (Psychotherapy) and a Full Member of New Zealand Association of Psychotherapists/Te Rōpū Whakaora Hinengaro (NZAP).
 I served on the Board of the Aotearoa New Zealand Transactional Analysis Association (ANZTAA) between 2013-2022, holding several Executive roles, including President.
-I also have a BA (Psychology), Postgraduate Diploma in Counselling, and, Level 1 Certificate in Narrative Therapy, and certificate of Outdoor First Aid.
+I also have a BA (Psychology), Postgraduate Diploma in Counselling, Level 1 Certificate in Narrative Therapy, and certificate of Outdoor First Aid.